Avicted/monty_hall_problem_hip/README.md

 > **Note:**
 > The Monty Hall problem converges very quickly after ~300 iterations, the win rates for "switch" and "stay" are already close to their theoretical probabilities (≈66.6% and ≈33.3%, respectively).
 > These benchmarks demonstrate how well the HIP implementation handles large-scale simulations.
-> The runtimes are rounded to nearest ms.
+> The runtimes are rounded to the nearest millisecond.